 Jesus’ body, and of course between the priests and the soldiers was money,

-being always at the center of every form of corruption.
+being always at the center of all corruption.
 It was

 interesting that the soldiers first reported to the chief priests instead of